Preventing Rank Collapse in Federated Low-Rank Adaptation with Client Heterogeneity: A Mean-Field Analysis under General Non-IID Settings

 \section{A Mean-Field Analysis under General Non-IID Settings}

 We relax Assumptions~\ref{assump:fixed_basis}--\ref{assump:client_updates} and study rank-wise energy dynamics under general non-IID settings.
 Our analysis is a \emph{mean-field heuristic}.
 We derive a tractable second-moment recursion by (i) modeling rank-dependent participation through a sampling random variable, (ii) capturing basis drift via an alignment factor, and (iii) absorbing cross-direction mixing into a bounded residual.
-The objective is to show that data heterogeneity acts as a bounded perturbation and does not remove the dominant \emph{rank-wise averaging mismatch} induced by uniform aggregation weights, which drives rank collapse.
+The objective is to show that data heterogeneity acts as a bounded perturbation and does not remove the dominant \emph{rank-wise averaging mismatch} induced by uniform aggregation weights, which provides a mechanism for the observed rank-collapse tendency.